-Megan Bullock co-founded MESH because she believes great design builds conversations between people who wouldn’t otherwise connect.
-Her work has been recognized by Print Magazine, AIGA, SAPPI Ideas That Matter, and she’s a Focus Magazine “Wonder Woman of West Virginia”.
-Megan mentors, advises, teaches workshops, and public speaks on brand strategy and entrepreneurship at colleges and conferences like UN Habitat World Urban Forum, Columbia University Global Studio, UPENN Center for Social Impact, and Tamarack Foundation.
+Megan Bullock founded MESH because she believes thoughtful design and technology can break down divisive boundaries and create space for new, positive interactions and growth.
+Her work has been recognized by industry leaders like Print Magazine, AIGA, and SAPPI Ideas That Matter.
+She’s a National Arts Strategies 2018 Creative Community Fellow and a Focus Magazine “Wonder Woman of West Virginia”.
+Megan mentors, advises, teaches workshops, and public speaks on brand strategy and social entrepreneurship at colleges and conferences like UN Habitat World Urban Forum, Columbia University Global Studio, UPENN Center for Social Impact, and Tamarack Foundation.
 She holds a BFA in Graphic Design from the Rhode Island School of Design.

 Kathryn Dreier is the award-winning visual designer who keeps MESH creative.
 Kathryn’s goal is to help clients seamlessly communicate their own missions to the world.
 She’s previously worked at a wide range of design studios in New York, London, and Montréal, and her projects have been recognized by the Creativity Annual Awards for Prattonia and the Interactive Media Awards.
 Kathryn is formerly a Communications Design instructor for Pratt Institute in Brooklyn, where she also earned her BFA, with honors.
 She lives in and works from Austin, Texas, where she enjoys listening to Drake and Morrissey equally.